 Making any changes to packaging after a sales order has been confirmed carries with it an inherent risk of error and/or delays; neither of which is subject to claims.

 Records are sound carriers which require special care upon handling and playback.

 8 STORAGE OF METALWORKS

 We store plates for 3 years at no cost to the customer, in case a repress is desired from the original metalwork.
-If a customer needs plates to be stored longer than 3 years, they will have the option to pay in advance for additional 6 month periods, at $35 per plate, per 6 month extention.
+If a customer needs plates to be stored longer than 3 years, they will have the option to pay in advance for additional 6 month periods, at $40 per record (or $80 for a double LP), per 6 month extension.
 If a title is repressed within three years, the “clock” reverts to zero, and they will be kept on hand for an additional 3 years, at no cost to the customer.

 Although we have an unbelievably successful track-record of pressing wonderful sounding records, there is always the potential that issues can occur.
 Whatever the problem, our goal is always the same as yours; to resolve the issue(s) and get your records pressed and out into your customers’ hands as soon as possible.
 If you’re not happy with your tests, neither are we.